NiharikaBarnwal/Azure_documentation/Day-15.md

 ---

+**Note:-**
+Azure never lets you decrease a disk size because their may be a possiblity that the disk is full.

 ### Swap OS Disk

 **Description:**
 - Replacing the OS disk with a backup disk.

+**Advantage**
+-IP of original server doesn't change

 **Process:**
 1. **Prepare a Backup OS Disk:**